Kong/kongponents/docs/components/table-view.md

 #### Reserved Header Keys

-- `bulkActions` - the column displays checkboxes for each row.
-Column header displays a checkbox clicking on which will check or uncheck all table rows.
-Apart from that, KTableView will render a dropdown on the right of the table toolbar directly above the table and you simply need to provide dropdown items via the [`bulk-action-items` slot](#bulk-action-items).
+- `bulkActions` - the column displays individual checkboxes to allow selecting individual rows, while the column header displays a checkbox will check or uncheck all visible table rows.
+KTableView will render a dropdown on the right of the table toolbar directly above the table and you simply need to provide dropdown items via the [`bulk-action-items` slot](#bulk-action-items).
 Refer to the [`bulk-action-items` slot](#bulk-action-items) for the example.
 - `actions` - the column displays an actions [KDropdown](/components/dropdown) button for each row and displays no label (as if `hideLabel` was `true`; you can set `hideLabel` parameter to `false` to show the label).
 KTableView will automatically render the actions dropdown and you simply need to provide dropdown items via the [`action-items` slot](#action-items).

 :::tip NOTE
-KTableView automatically displays the bulk action checkbox as the first column, and `actions` menu as the last column, when enabled.
+KTableView automatically displays the bulk action checkbox as the first column, and the `actions` menu in the last column, when enabled.
 :::

 ### data